stijn-dejongh/ars-rethorica/manuscript/book2chapter5.md

 {pagebreak}

-[^^4_1]: By the definitions of anger and hatred.By the definitions of anger and hatred.
+[^^4_1]: By the definitions of anger and hatred.

-[^^4_2]: And therefore, having the inclination to be unjust, if he hasAnd therefore, having the inclination to be unjust, if he has the power, he will be so.
+[^^4_2]: And therefore, having the inclination to be unjust, if he has the power, he will be so.

-[^^4_3]: Or simply, “near . . . far from us.”Or simply, “near . . . far from us.”
+[^^4_3]: Or simply, “near . . . far from us.”

 [^^4_4]: τὰ σωτήρια or some other word instead of τὰ θαρραλέα would be expected, to avoid the tautology.
 The fact of remoteness inspires confidence, because we do not expect fearful things to happen; while salutary things inspire it if near at hand, because we expect them to happen.

-[^^4_5]: It is assumed that the gods will be on our side if we have suffered wrong; suffering wrong rouses angerIt is assumed that the gods will be on our side if we have suffered wrong; suffering wrong rouses anger and at the same time inspires confidence, if our relations with the gods are such that we feel we can rely upon them for assistance.
+[^^4_5]: It is assumed that the gods will be on our side if we have suffered wrong; suffering wrong rouses anger and at the same time inspires confidence, if our relations with the gods are such that we feel we can rely upon them for assistance.